en-wl/wordlist/README.md

 ----------------------

-In addition to creating wordlists you can also filter the database to only show the information you are intereted in and avoid noise.
+In addition to creating wordlists you can also filter the database to only show the information you are interested in and avoid noise.
 This works by creating a new database file that then needs to be reexported with `./scowl export-db`.